-Here’s some examples of the technology used during a Cash Flow Analysis sequence:
+Here are some examples of the technology used during a cash flow analysis sequence:

-- Automation- While batch pulling ACH transactions can take days, automated cash management tools reporting and analysis lags only by keystrokes.
+- Automation- While batch-pulling ACH transactions can take days, automated cash management tools’ reporting and analysis lag only by keystrokes.

 - Application Programming Interfaces (APIs) With new fintech companies offering direct API connections to banks, that means your days of getting trapped in the revolving door of bank portals are over.
 Direct APIs provide a digital roadway between banks and cash management platforms, providing a steady stream of real-time, down-to-the-second data.